AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer.md

    git checkout -b JIRA-1200
    ```

-1. After changing branches in a module, you might want to flush the Adobe Commerce cache and static content to see the changes.
+1. After changing branches in a module, see the changes by flushing the Adobe Commerce cache and static content.

    ```bash
    bin/magento cache:flush